3 Day Highland Whisky Tour

 Finally we’ll head for Tomintoul – the highest village in the Highlands – for the night

 Today we’ll head for Braemar first to enjoy a lovely walk to the Linn of Quoich.
 One of Queen Victoria’s favourite spots.
 This will take a couple of hours.

 The ‘Warehouse Experience’ tour at the Royal Lochnagar Distillery starts at 1300hrs (£25) and last about an hour.
 We will then have lunch in Braemar before heading south to return to Edinburgh about 1730.

-- Exclusive use of Landrover Discovery Sport vehicle and tour guide for up to 6 passengers
+- Exclusive use of Landrover Discovery 5 vehicle and tour guide for up to 6 passengers

 - Chilled Scottish still or sparkling water